Sergio0o0o0o/Over_engineered_analog-digital_photo_frame/README.md

 This is a '3D models web viewer' to visualize the project from any device, to really understand how things are supposed to be: https://gmail765233.autodesk360.com/g/shares/SH919a0QTf3c32634dcfb45993f0559395db

-Short video to explain the project's action (https://youtu.be/H7EHHZhmTL0).
+Short video to explain the project's action: https://youtu.be/H7EHHZhmTL0

 Problems: